The Facebook Effect—An insider’s view on connecting the world

 We’re in the middle of a jobless recovery, so we’re told.
 Behind the media punditry, there’s a real change in how Americans work.
 Americans are more and more likely to be self-employed, self-made, and moving between two and three jobs.
 For over a century, your economic position—union worker, CEO, etc.— determined how you voted and what causes you supported.
 Well, no more.
 Politics and political action now have strange bedfellows: Tea Party and Occupy Wall Street are the new signs of the political voice in America.
 Venkatesh sheds light on who we are, what we do, and what it means for the election.
 He draws on his own study of American workers and his own research into Occupy Wall Street protests.

+Venkatesh also served for two years as a Senior Advisor to the executive team at the FBI in Washington, DC.
+And, he was the Academic Director of the Berlin School of Creative Leadership, an MBA program serving the creative industries.
 His most recent book is Floating City (Penguin Press).
-His earlier book, Gang Leader for a Day (Penguin Press) received a Best Book award from The Economist, and was translated into Chinese, Korean, Japanese, German, Italian, Polish, French and Portuguese.
+His earlier book, Gang Leader for a Day (Penguin Press) received a Best Book award from The Economist, and was translated into Chinese, Korean, Japanese, German, Italian, Polish, French, Russian and Portuguese.
 His previous work, Off the Books: The Underground Economy of the Urban Poor (Harvard, 2006) received a Best Book Award from Slate.com (2006) as well as the C. Wright Mills Award (2007).
-His first book, American Project: The Rise and Fall of a Modern Ghetto (Harvard, 2000) explored life in Chicago public housing.